-Clifford COLIMALAY - Group Publishing Manager
+Clifford COLIMALAY - Group Publishing Manager - up to 31st August 2021

 Clifford Colimalay is the holder of a 'Licence en Lettres' from Reunion University.
-He has also had various training opportunities with the 'Centre Africain de Formation à l'Édition et à la Diffusion' Tunisia.
+He has also had various training opportunities with the 'Centre Africain de Formation à l'Edition et à la Diffusion' Tunisia.
 He started his career as language teacher, then joined Editions de l'Ocean Indien as Publishing Officer and was finally promoted as Senior Manager Publishing and Printing.
 He was the Planning Manager of Circus Advertising in 1999.
 He then joined the Group as Manager of Graphic Press in May 2001.
-He is the Group Publishing Manager since 2010.
+He was the Group Publishing Manager since 2010.

-Ejaz GOBINDRAM - Group Production and Technical Manager
+Ejaz GOBINDRAM - Group Production and Technical Manager - up to 31st August 2021